NARRTC By-Laws

 Article VII – OFFICERS

 At the business meeting of the annual assembly, the represented project members shall elect by simple majority the Officers for the ensuing year.
 Each officer shall assume office at the conclusion of the business meeting and shall serve until a successor is duly elected.
 The term of office for the Past-President and President shall be two years.
-The term of office for the President-Elect, and Vice-President shall be one year.
-The term for the Secretary and Treasurer shall be three years with right of succession to an additional term if re-elected.
+The term of office for the President-Elect shall be one year.
+The term for the Secretary shall be three years with right of succession to an additional term if re-elected.
 Elections for the office of President-Elect shall be held at the end of the President’s first year.

 At the conclusion of the annual business meeting of the President’s second year in office, the President-Elect shall succeed to the office of President automatically without vote and the President to the office of Past-President.